-The IPFIX SELECTOR MIB module defined in this section provides the standard Filtering and Sampling functions that can be referenced in the ipfixSelectionProcessTable.
-The subtree ipfixSelectorFunctions is a placeholder where all standard Filtering and Sampling functions should be located.
-It currently contains the Select All function (ipfixFuncSelectAll).
-The IPFIX SELECTOR MIB module is maintained by IANA and can be extended through Expert Review [RFC5226], i.e., review by one of a group of experts designated by an IETF Area Director.
+New Selector Functions MUST be registered at IANA and are subject to Expert Review [RFC5226], i.e., review by one of a group of experts designated by an IETF Area Director.
 The group of experts MUST check the requested MIB objects for completeness and accuracy of the description.
 Requests for MIB objects that duplicate the functionality of existing objects SHOULD be declined.
-The smallest available OID SHOULD be assigned to a new MIB objects.
-The specification of new MIB objects SHOULD follow the structure specified in the next Section and MUST be published using a well-established and persistent publication medium.
+The smallest available OID SHOULD be assigned to new MIB objects.
+The specification of new MIB objects SHOULD follow the structure specified in Section 6.1 and MUST be published using a wellestablished and persistent publication medium.
 The experts will initially be drawn from the Working Group Chairs and document editors of the IPFIX and PSAMP Working Groups.